hexgrimm/SampleProject/ReadMe.md

 <h2> Notes </h2>

-- I implemented a simple alternative to events: <b>IFlag</b> to control the execution flow when it is needed for a subscriber instead of observable object.
+- I implemented a simple alternative to events:
+<b>IFlag</b> to control the execution flow when it is needed for a subscriber instead of an observable object.
 It also gives consistency of data.
-I don't need to check consistency of data manually in escape all bugs related to it.
+I don't need to check consistency of data manually ar expect any bugs related to it.
-- In CompositionRoot additional noise creates UpdateWatcher.cs, I add it to every model constructor just to check that every model received one and only one update every frame.
+- In CompositionRoot UpdateWatcher.cs creates additional noise.
+The reason I add it to every model constructor is just to check that every model received one and only one update every frame.
 - I moved PhysicsScene to another entity because it needs different implementations to work with all cases:
     - Runtime
     - Editor tests